 Congressional members want to hear from their constituents, especially on issues of importance to them.
 It is easy to contact your elected officials, and it can be done in three ways.

 Sharing your family’s experience helps legislators understand the personal impact of cardiomyopathy.
 It also ensures that cardiomyopathy-related policies and programs are supported and implemented.
 When you contact your legislator, key messages to convey are:

 - Cardiomyopathy is a chronic and potentially life-threatening heart disease that affects children regardless of age, gender, or race.

 - It is not a well understood disease given its multiple causes and variability.

 - Increased research on children is needed to improve health outcomes and to find cures.

 CCF can provide you with guidance and the necessary materials for contacting key decision makers.
-CCF’s Advocacy Training and Tools page provides useful resources and an email template that you can personalize for contacting your legislators.
+CCF's Advocacy Training and Tools page provides useful resources to contact your legislators including an sample letter that you can personalize and send by email.
 CCF can assist with follow up after your initial contact with a member of Congress.